System76 laptops

 I ignored this option for my linux laptop for a while, on the grounds that they looked too clunky for my hipster soul.
 Now, though….
 System76 laptops look less ugly than when I first became aware of them, when their aesthetic was “cereal boxes for cylons.”
 Indeed, the latest laptops are attractive, both aesthetically and technically.

 Like the Razer gear, the fact that there is no company presence in Australia means that taking on such a machine is a risk if it needs warranty service or weird parts.
 That said, the technical support available from competing laptop manufacturers in Australia is not great anyway; the guy at the next desk is in a perpetual hell of Dell parts replacements, and Dell very much have a company presence in Australia.
-And last time I gave my Razer blade to the service agent, they formatted the hard drive (I send it in to get the power supply fixed) just to teach me a lesson I guess, then they ghosted me when the battery tried to explode.
+And last time I gave my Razer blade to the service agent, they formatted the hard drive (I sent it in to get the power supply fixed) just to teach me a lesson I guess, then they ghosted me when the battery tried to explode.
 So, yeah.
-Local service agent has not yet shown itself worthwhile.
+Local service agents have not yet shown themselves worthwhile.
 Having to learn to fix stuff yourself might be a cost of business in the backwater banana republic that is Australia.

 Given that, and since this is a private machine anyway, the next best thing to a cheap local service guarantee is a machine designed to be easily user serviceable.
 Which these are, I can now report from owning one.
 For more on that, read on.